kingilsildor/CLS-Obsidian/Introduction_to_Computational_Science/Lectures/Introduction to Infectious Disease.md

 Spreading of information in the broad sense is a very common phenomenon

 Not only diseases can spread but also rumours, tweets or fires.

+# Early time behaviour
+"Why do we care about the early behavior of an epidemic?"

+Vaccines, cures, and other medical interventions take months to years to develop The best way to stop or slow down an epidemic is to be their early so we can:
+- early quarantine
+- early vaccination